U.S. Route 8: Forest Lake to St. Croix Falls

 US 8 begins at an interchange with I-35 in Forest Lake.
 This interchange is incomplete: traffic can only access US 8 directly from northbound I-35, and westbound traffic on US 8 merges onto southbound I-35.
 The first 1 mi segment of roadway to Forest Lake is a freeway, with an interchange at US 61.
 East of this junction, the highway follows Lake Boulevard North around Forest Lake and continues northeasterly through the community to cross the Washington–Chisago county line.
 The highway continues to the northeast along farmland and the shore of Green Lake to Chisago City, where it meets up with County State-Aid Highway 22 (CSAH 22).
 US 8 follows Lake Boulevard through Chisago City along the isthmus between the larger Chisago Lake and the smaller Wallmark Lake on the eastern side of town.
 The highway turns along a more easterly path in Lindström between North and South Lindström lakes.
 East of those lakes, US 8 crosses into the town of Center City.

 In Center City, US 8 runs between North and South Center lakes, curving around the north shore of South Center Lake.
 On the eastern edge of town, it turns due east for several miles and runs through Shafer.
 US 8 merges with Minnesota State Highway 95 (MN 95) at a roundabout about 2 mi southwest of Taylors Falls.
 The two highways concurrently turn northeast along the St. Croix River, entering town.
 At this point, MN 95 continues north along the river while US 8 turns east to cross the St. Croix River, exiting the state of Minnesota into Wisconsin.

 Legally, the Minnesota section of US 8 is defined as Constitutional Route 46 and Legislative Route 98 in the Minnesota Statutes §§161.114(2) and 161.115(29); the roadway is not marked with those numbers.
-The section of US 8 in Chisago County is officially designated the Moberg Trail.
+The section of US 8 in Chisago County was officially designated the Moberg Trail in 1990.